Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 Fish options:

 - Grass carp: These fish will eat some duckweed, but they typically prefer submerged plants first.
 Their effectiveness on floating duckweed is limited and highly variable.
 Many states permit triploid (sterile) grass carp with regulations—states including Pennsylvania, Ohio, Illinois, and Indiana allow them, while Michigan, Wisconsin, and Minnesota prohibit possession regardless of ploidy.
+Pond owners may need a state permit before stocking and should buy fish from an approved hatchery.

 Waterfowl considerations: